Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 ls invalid_file.txt 2>&1 > /dev/null | wc -l

 # we can store the result of a command as a temporary file provided to another command with <(CMD)
+# This is called "process substitution", <(CMD) creates a temporary file with the result of the CMD command.
-echo <(ls)                         # /dev/fd/11   (tmp file path) diff <(ls ./dir1) <(ls ./dir2)     # diff between the file names of 2 folders
+echo <(ls)                         # /dev/fd/11   (tmp file path) diff <(ls ./dir1) <(ls ./dir2)     # diff between the file names of 2 folders wc -l < <(ls)                      # use the tmp file as standard input for the wc command

 # we can also write it in the other direction with >(CMD)
 # the 1st commands writes into a tmp file, and that file is the input of the 2nd command